-Dialog Element Description Background Type Choose the type of background for the panel.
-The choices are as follows: ■ Default : The default background type.
-The standard background depends on the settings in Applications \rightarrow Desktop Preferences \rightarrow Theme. ■ Color: Enables you to choose a color for the panel background.
+Dialog Element Description Туре Choose the type of background for the panel.
+The choices are as follows: Default: The default background type.
+The standard background depends on the settings in Applications \rightarrow Desktop Preferences \rightarrow Theme.
+Color: Enables you to choose a color for the panel background.
 Image: Enables you to choose an image for the panel background.
-Background Color If Background Type is Color , click on the Color to use button to display the color selector dialog.
+Transparent: Makes the panel transparent so that you can see the desktop background behind the panel.
+Color If Type is Color , click on the Color to use button to display the color selector dialog.
 Choose the color that you require from the color selector dialog.

-Dialog Element Description Description Image If Background Type is Image, choose the image to use or background of the panel.
-Specify the following settings for image background: 0 Do not scale image to fit Select this option to tile the background image to fit the panel background.
-Scale image Select this option to scale the background image to fit the panel background.
+Dialog Element Description If Type is Image , choose the image to use on the background of the panel.
+Specify the following settings for the image background: Image Tile Select this option to tile the background image to fit the panel background.
+Scale Select this option to scale the background image to fit the panel background.
 The width-to-height ratio of the image is retained.
-Stretch image Select this option to stretch the background image to fit the panel background.
+Stretch Select this option to stretch the background image to fit the panel background.
 The width-to-height ratio of the image is not retained.
-Rotate image for vertical panels Select this option to rotate the background image on a vertical panel.
+Rotate image when panel is vertical Select this option to rotate the background image on a vertical panel.